The Housing Tool @ DOJ

-As part of a broader modernization effort, I led the design and implementation of several improvements to legacy systems.
+As part of a broader modernization effort, I led the design and implementation of several improvements to legacy systems the Department of Justice (DOJ).

 The Challenge